-Max came to the United States at the age of 15.
-According to his petition for naturalization, he arrived in Boston on July 4th, 1888.
 The family story is that his brother Abraham paid his passage, but that when Max arrived in Lewiston, he didn't live with Abraham, instead being placed in a boarding house.
-Rebecca noted this was a difficult experience for a boy away from home.
+Max's daughter Rebecca noted this was a difficult experience for a boy away from home.
 [See more on this family story under the notes about Abraham.]

 Rebecca passed on through her daughter Judy Kamin in 2002, about Max's trip to America: "He never mentioned being sea sick.
 There were 3 classes on the voyage-1st, 2nd, and steerage.
 He was in the latter.
-He brought herring, and pumpernickel bread --these would not get moldy on the trip and he would have something to eat."
+He brought herring and pumpernickel bread --these would not get moldy on the trip and he would have something to eat."
 (Rebecca commented later that the steerage passengers were "very thirsty" because of this diet.
 She said that the steerage passengers had to bring their own food for the weeklong trip.)